-Dan Christensen (American, 1942–2007) was a painter who was part of the Abstract movement.
-Christensen was born in Cozad, NE, and studied at the Kansas City Art Institute, where he received a BA in Fine Art.
+(American, born October 6, 1942–died January 20, 2007) was a painter who was part of the Abstract Expressionist, Lyrical Abstraction, and Color Field art movements.
+Christensen was born in Cozad, NE, and studied at the Kansas City Art Institute, where he received a BFA in Fine Art.
 After moving to New York City in the 1960s, he continued to experiment with his work.

-Christensen garnered several awards over the course of his career.
-He won the Guggenheim Fellowship Theodora Award and the National Endowment Grant.
-Shortly before his death, he witnessed a retrospective on his work at the Spanierman Gallery.
-Following his death, several galleries, including the Spanierman Gallery, the Sheldon Museum of Art, and the Kemper Museum of Contemporary Art, exhibited shows devoted to the artist.
+Christensen garnered several awards over the course of his career, including a Guggenheim Fellowship, Theodora Award, and a National Endowment for the Arts Grant.
+Shortly before his death, he witnessed a retrospective of his work at the Spanierman Gallery.
+Following his death, several galleries, including the Spanierman Gallery, the Sheldon Museum of Art, and the Kemper Museum of Contemporary Art, produced exhibitions devoted to the artist.
 The Fine Arts Museum, Museum of Modern Art, Whitney Museum of American Art, and Meredith Long & Company